evanthegrayt/vimfiles/README.md

 this as your personal setup, I recommend forking the repository and maintaining your own copy.

-Clone (or fork) the repository.
+Clone the repository.
 Make sure to use `--recursive` if you want to clone the plugins I use as well.

 ```bash
 git clone --recursive https://github.com/evanthegrayt/vimfiles.git ~/.vim